meatball133/crystal/concepts/classes/about.md

 Instance variables can be modified by methods.
 These methods can be called on the instance of the class.
-When a method modifies an instance variable, the change is only available in the instance of the class.
+When a method modifies an instance variable, that change is only available in the instance of the class you called it on.

 ```crystal
 class Account